The World Forum for Proximity of Islamic Schools of Thought: Schools recognized by the Forum

 This world forum recognizes these Islamic Sects: The Hanafi, Shafi'i, Maliki and Hanbali from Sunnis Sects, Twelver and Zaidiyyah from Shias Sects.
 Also, this forum recognizes Ibadi.

 Activities of the Forum

 Conferences

-The annual international conference is held every year in Islamic Unity Week.
+The annual international conference is held every year during the Islamic Unity Week.
 So far, twenty-five Islamic Unity conferences are held by forum.
 The last annual conference was held on January 7 to 10 2015.
-Sixty nine countries attend in this conference.
+Sixty-nine countries attend this conference.

 Except annual conferences, many conferences are held by forum for specific ceremonies.
 For example Holding the commemoration for Ayatollah Muhammad Baqir al-Sadr in April 2015.

 Publications

 Books

-Many books are published by publication of forum in three subjects:
+The forum publishes books in three main subjects: